fabriguespe/trendingmints-bot/README.md

 ### Unsubscribing

-If the user sends "stop" or "unsubscribe", they are removed from the list and will no more receive any mint.
+If the user sends "stop", they are removed from the list and will no more receive any mint.

 ## Getting started

+> ⚠️ Ensure you're using `Yarn 4` for dependency management.
+Check with `yarn --version`.

 To install dependencies: